Skip to content

 A loan from banks with a refinance facility from NABARD is obtainable for starting poultry farming.
 For poultry farming schemes with large outlays, detailed project reports will have to be prepared.
 Banks give financial assistance for the following purposes;

-• For the construction of brooder/grower and layer sheds, feed store, and quarters, etc.
+• For the construction of brooder/grower and layer sheds, feed store, quarters, etc.

-• For purchase of poultry equipment such as feeders, waterers, and brooders, etc.
+• For purchase of poultry equipment such as feeders, waterers, brooders, etc.

-• For creating infrastructure items for the supply of electricity, feed, and water, etc.
+• For creating infrastructure items for the supply of electricity, feed, water, etc.

 Disease Management

 Layer birds suffer from several diseases like Newcastle disease, fowl pox, parasites, etc. that affect egg production.
-The common symptoms are sneezing, rattling, uncoordinated movements, paralysis, twisting head and neck, etc. In the case of diarrhea, the discharge is whitish or bloody.
-The veterinarian should be contacted immediately if any of the abnormal disease developing symptoms are noticed.
+The common symptoms are sneezing, rattling, uncoordinated movements, paralysis, twisting the head and neck, etc. In the case of diarrhoea, the discharge is whitish or bloody.
+The veterinarian should be contacted immediately if any abnormal disease developing symptoms are noticed.
 Also, the birds should be vaccinated at the correct time to prevent developing diseases.

 Disease prevention and control

-Disease prevention and control in layer poultry farm cane be given as below:
+Disease prevention and control in layer poultry farms can be given as below:

 • Avoid entry of visitors to the farm, particularly inside the sheds.
-If visitors come, ask them to dip their feet in a disinfectant solution, wash and clean hands and to wear apron or boots provided by the farm.
+If visitors come, ask them to dip their feet in a disinfectant solution, wash and clean their hands and wear an apron or boots provided by the farm.

 • Use the proper vaccination schedule and use high-quality vaccines purchased from reputed manufacturers.
 Maintain vaccines in cool, dry conditions away from sunlight.

-• The waste of the farm must be suitably disposed off.
+• The waste of the farm must be suitably disposed of.
 Different workers should be working in brooding and laying sheds.

 • Any bird showing advanced signs of disease must be removed from the shed and culled.
 Rats are very important carriers of poultry disease.
 Avoid rats and use suitable rat poisons or rat traps.